 I like to sprout the lentils before cooking as they’re easier to digest.
-If you don’t have time to soak them for 2 days, try to at least soak them for 6-8 hours first.
+It’s best to soak them for at least 6-8 hours.

 Soaking is a simple step you can take to make your meal more nutritious.
 By soaking your lentils (and other beans) first, most of the phytic acid is deactivated and the enzymes and minerals are more readily available for absorption into your body.

-- Soak the lentils in water for around 48 hours, or until they start to sprout.
-You'll need to change the water a couple times a day.
+- Soak the lentils in water for around 6-8 hours, or until they start to sprout.
+You may need to change the water a couple times.

 - Rinse the lentils well and cook according to package directions.